After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Those expectations can amplify the grief.
 And not everyone processes grief linearly through the five emotional stages neatly outlined in the Kübler-Ross model.
 In reality, MacLaren says, coping behaviors that may work for some may not work for others.
 In other words, there's no "right" or "normal" way to move on from trauma.

 But the trappings of holiday tradition should not prevent people from doing what they believe will be helpful and healthy for them, MacLaren says.
-According to her, patients cope best "when they've been really honest with themselves, and they've given themselves permission to feel sad, if that happens or whatever they're going to feel."
+Her patients cope best, she says, "when they've been really honest with themselves, and they've given themselves permission to feel sad, if that happens or whatever they're going to feel."

-In addition to Ma'Ko'Quah Jones, many of you shared your stories with NPR about how the loss of a loved one has impacted your holiday traditions.
+In addition to Ma'Ko'Quah Jones, many of you shared your stories with NPR about how the loss of a loved one has affected your holiday traditions.
 For some, that meant sticking with past traditions.
 Others found comfort in blowing up traditions and adopting new ones.
 Some sought to leave memory-filled spaces and commemorate the holiday thousands of miles away.
-We heard about how the deaths of a parent, grandparent, spouse, daughter and sibling disrupted holiday traditions, ranging from Thanksgiving to Hanukkah to Christmas.
+We heard about how the deaths of a parent, grandparent, spouse, daughter or sibling disrupted holiday traditions, from Thanksgiving to Hanukkah to Christmas.
 We've included just a handful of those stories in the following vignettes.

 Abandoned Traditions